DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ### Filter Tests and Fixtures by Name

-Use the [-t (--test)](../../reference/command-line-interface.md#-t-name---test-name) command line argument or the [runner.filter](../../reference/api/runner/filter.md) method to run a test by its name:
+Use the [-t (--test)](../../reference/command-line-interface.md#-t-name---test-name) command line argument or [runner.filter](../../reference/api/runner/filter.md) method to run a test by name:

 ```sh
 testcafe safari ./tests/sample-fixture.js -t "Click a label"